lukefleed/website/src/data/blog/memory-pt2.md

 }
 ```

 The binding `v` owns the heap-allocated buffer.
 When `v` goes out of scope at the closing brace, Rust calls `drop` on the `Vec`, which deallocates the buffer.
-This means that we can't never accidentally forget to free the memory.
+We cannot accidentally forget to free the memory.

 The critical mechanism is the move.
 When we assign a value to another binding, ownership transfers: